Baptism or Thanksgiving for the Gift of a Child

 Before a date is set the family and godparents are expected to attend a preparation afternoon generally held on a Sunday afternoon at St Peter’s, with other families.
 At this you can explore the commitment you are making before God and look at both services and decide what is best for you and your family.

 We look forward to sharing the excitement of a new child with you.

-For more information the Parish office can email you, or send you a pack, contact them on the Email link at the foot of this page or you can download the contents of the pack below.
+For more information the Parish office can email you, or send you a pack, contact them here or you can download the contents of the pack below.

-Contents of the pack: click here for a leaflet 'Welcoming your child to St Peter's Parish, Belper'.
+Contents of the pack: click here for a leaflet 'Welcoming your child to St Peter's Pariah, Belper'.
 Click here for 'Godparents' guide to Baptism in St Peter's Parish, Belper.
-Click here for an Enquiry form - to be filled in and returned to the Parish Office.
+Click here for an Enquiry form - to be filled in and returned to the Parish office.

 Also here is a link to the Church of England Website all about baptism. https://www.churchofengland.org/life-events/christenings